 Links can be internal (pages on your website), external (other websites), anchor links (also known as jump links), and attachment links (PDF, Word, etc.).

 Give your links unique and descriptive names, which is important for accessibility purposes.
-See "Give your links unique and descriptive names" from the "Top 10 Tips for Making Your Website Accessible" page on the Web Accessibility website for more information, as well as "What's Wrong with Using 'Click Here' Links?".
+See "Give your links unique and descriptive names" in the "Top 10 Tips for Making Your Website Accessible" for more information, as well as "What's Wrong with Using 'Click Here' Links?".

 When adding links to a page, do not use the same link text for two (or more) links if these links go to different places.
 For example, you can have two links called "About" on a page if those links both go to the same "About" page; it would be an accessibility violation to have these two "About" links go to two different pages (it can cause confusion for screen reader users, as well as users with certain cognitive disabilities).